Chupart/tg-generator-bot/README.md

 - [ ] Stop carrying global state with generation_results, use class
 - [ ] Add proper image gallery message deletion (now it collects all messages ever sent and tries to delete them on every message send)
 - [ ] Add tasks queue
+- [ ] Split galleries if number of images to generate in batch > 10
 - [ ] Add more than one worker

 ## License